Vance Martin: Conservation career

-Martin has been the International Director of the World Wilderness Congress (WWC) since 1983, as well as the executive editor for all its publications.
+Martin was the International Director of the World Wilderness Congress (WWC) from 1983-2023, as well as the executive editor for all its publications.
 The WWC has been described as the Olympics of the wilderness conservation world.
 Approximately every four years in a different country, the WWC convenes a diverse convergence of leaders in international conservation, government, science, the arts and humanities, communications, and business with the public to: achieve practical conservation results; strengthen constructive dialogue and positive action on important environmental issues; promote a greater understanding of wilderness; and enhance the protection of wildlands and seas.
 Established in South Africa in 1977, this is the world's longest-running, international, public conservation project and environmental forum.
 The “WILD10” process, of which Martin was Co-Chair, took place in Europe and convened in Salamanca, Spain, in October 2013.

 In addition to his work with WILD (where he also is on the Board of Directors), Martin has served on the board of directors of numerous other organizations including the Cheetah Conservation Fund (of which he was President for 10 years); Wilderness Foundation (Africa); Wilderness Foundation (UK); Conservation & Preservation Charities of America (President, 6 years); Friends of Peace Parks (President); International Conservation Caucus Foundation; SAVM, LLC.; and Fulcrum Publishing, Inc. He is also the founder and current co-chairman of the Wilderness Specialist Group of the World Commission on Protected Areas of the IUCN; Fellow, Findhorn Foundation (Scotland); member, International Advisory Council, EcoForum Global (China); Research Fellow, Yancheng Coastal Wetlands Research Institute (China); and Expert Advisor, Anshun Huangguoshu World Cultural and Natural Heritage Declaration (China).